Refunds and returns

 - original receipt or photo of the receipt

 - warranty card showing information about the product, the date and purchase amount

 - reference number - phone or online payments

 - copy of a paid cheque or acknowledgement by store staff that they sold the item to you.

 Take care of the goods

-It is your responsibility to take care of products you intend to return - eg it wouldn't be appropriate to leave a leather lounge suite outside until you return it.
-However, you do not have to return products in the original packaging in order to get a refund.
+It's your responsibility to take care of products you intend to return - for example, it wouldn't be appropriate to leave a leather lounge suite outside until you return it.
+However, you don't have to return products in the original packaging in order to get a refund.

 There are some simple steps that customers can take before contacting Consumer and Business Services for advice and help with negotiating with the business.
 Solving a problem with a business has advice and a checklist to guide people through resolving problems with a business.